simao-ferreira/dotfiles/documentation/PACKAGES.md

 ## Neofetch
 [Neofetch](https://github.com/dylanaraps/neofetch) configuration file is placed in `.config/neofetch`, in it it's possible to change position of display information, also witch info is displayed.
 It is also possible to change the image displayed.

+## Nitrogen
+[Nitrogen](https://wiki.archlinux.org/index.php/nitrogen) is light and simple desktop background browser and setter for X Window.

+Nitrogen has some quirks, like not being able to recognize some file types.
+Configurations can be found at `.config/nitrogen/bg-saved.cfg`.

 ## Oblogout
 Oblogout is a configurable logout script with graphical UI, that allows to cancel, restart, shutdown and lock.